juandesi/mqtt-connector/docs/operations/publish.md

 ## Message

 Is the payload of the publish message that carries the actual application data.
-MQTT is data-agnostic so you can use any format for the mesaage content.
+MQTT is data-agnostic so you can use any format for the message content.

 By default, the message content is taken from the `payload` of the incoming mule message, but you can customize it using a DataWeave script.